AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/managed-identity/README.md

 ## Note

+-   The functionality for this sample is in preview (alpha)
-This sample is written in TypeScript and was developed with Node version 18.17.0.
+-   This sample is written in TypeScript and was developed with Node version 18.17.0.

 ## Setup